antoinevinial/react-boilerplate/README.md

 The [index.js](./src/index.js) file init the application by append the code inside the target element.

 The [History.js](./src/History.js) file create a browser history during navigation.
-You can create redirections or manage urls by importing this file inside other ones and use build-in methods (see [doc](https://www.npmjs.com/package/history))
+You can create redirections or manage urls by importing this file inside other ones and use [build-in methods](https://www.npmjs.com/package/history) )

 This [App.js](./src/App.js) file is the root of your application.
 Usually, I put my router inside this file and create all the different pages for my application.